 When in doubt, you should consult the UK Government website and you should check with your local authority before you start trading, to ensure that your company has obtained all of the applicable business licences you’ll need to meet your legal obligations.
 That way, you’ll be able to spend less time worrying about compliance, and more time thinking about moving forward and achieving success.

-Are you looking for a more ideas on how to ensure your company meets all of its statutory obligations?
+Are you also looking for more ideas on how to ensure your company meets all of its statutory obligations?
 Check out the Quality Company Formations blog.
 There, you’ll find plenty of resources and how-to guides on company tax, accounting, filing requirements and more.